amundsen-io/rfcs/rfcs/038-unify-shared-dependencies.md

 - Easier upgrade possibilities (for example bumping to Flask 2+)
 - Easier transition into shared QA approach (like introducing pre-commit)
+- Shifting more shared code to amundsen common (like models)